shopgate/retail-red-docs/markdown/api-reference/general/authentication.md

 # Authentication

-All retail.red services use the authentication [OAuth 2](https://oauth.net/2/).
+All Shopgate services use the authentication [OAuth 2](https://oauth.net/2/).
 Before you can use an API, you must fetch a token from the authentication service.
 This token can be fetched via the Auth Layer Service reachable at `https://auth.shopgate.io`.

 ## Requesting a New Token